 Neal, father of Tyler, age 13

 Sarah has gone from an outgoing, happy child to a quiet child who worries about everything.
 If Sarah is not crying, she is irritable and moody.
 She has stopped all interest in her favorite hobbies and doesn't seem to enjoy anything in her daily life.
-She sleeps a lot and has gained more than 5 kilograms over the past month.
+She sleeps a lot and has gained more than 10 pounds over the past month.
 She's been acting this way for around 6 months.
 I took Sarah to a child counselor, who said she has mild to moderate depression.
 The counselor recommended that Sarah try an antidepressant along with the counseling to try to improve her mood and lessen the impact of the depression.
-I think the medication might help, and Sarah is willing to try one or two medications until the right medication is found.
+I think the medication might help, and Sarah is willing to try one or two medicines until the right one is found.

 Tisha, mother of Sarah, age 11